The Bankrate promise

 Online savings account or money market deposit account

-These accounts may have different names, but they’re both well-suited for your emergency fund.
-In addition to insurance coverage from the FDIC or National Credit Union Association, these accounts offer the most competitive interest rates on savings products.
+Online savings and money market accounts are both well-suited for your emergency fund.
+In addition to insurance coverage from the FDIC or National Credit Union Association (NCUA), these accounts offer the most competitive interest rates on savings products.
 Usually, these accounts also come with a guardrail to limit your spending from them: a maximum of six withdrawals per month.

 Bank or credit union savings account

 You can also consider opening another savings account at your primary banking institution, which simplifies your financial life by keeping everything under one roof, while distinguishing your emergency fund from the one you use for your day-to-day finances.

 Money market mutual fund

 These funds present another relatively safe place for emergency funds.
 Although they don’t come with the guarantee of insurance protection, they are low-risk and easily accessible parking spots for cash.
 Any interest earnings, though, aren’t much to write home about — a key difference between these and money market accounts.